yshavit/whatdid/privacy.md

 - All tracking is identified by a random, unique number that your computer generates the first time Whatdid runs.
 I cannot track this back to any individual or computer (and I don't want to try).
 - I will never, ever, ever sell or give away the data I track.
 (Frankly, I don't think there'll even be anything that's worth any money — but even if there is, I won't do it.)
 - I only track "what you used"-style events, like clicking on UI elements.
 I will never track the content of anything you type.
 - You can ask for your data at any time, or ask for it to be deleted.
+See below for how.
 - Althugh I don't track IP addresses today, I reserve the right to do so if I need to for security reasons (for example, to look into someone DDoSing me).
   If I do, any such logs will be short-lived, and I will delete them as soon as my investigation is complete.